davidburstrom/version-compatibility-gradle-plugin/README.md

 * Sets up source sets to create compatibility adapters for different versions of a dependency.
 * Sets up a compatibility test suite against given versions of one or more dependencies.

 This is useful in any context where the runtime dependencies of a program is a matter of configuration, e.g. when integrating a 3rd party tool in a software suite.

 It is compatible with Gradle 7.0 and up, and works with both Java and Kotlin.

-There is a fully featured example under `example`, in case the documentation below is insufficient.
+There is a fully featured example in the `example` directory, as a complement to the documentation.

 ### Compatibility adapters